samanehsan/collections/README.md

     * Callback URL: http://localhost:8000/accounts/osf/login/callback/

 2. In the django admin panel, create a new Site with domain name: http://localhost:8000/
-    * Note: The site id must match SITE_ID defined in the django app settings
+    * Note: The site id must match the `SITE_ID` variable defined in `collections/service/service/settings/base.py` or `SITE_ID` should be set to the site id in `collections/service/service/settings/local.py`

 3. In the django admin panel, create a SocialAccount:
     * Set provider to "Open Science Framework"